Treefrog/Handbook/Manual/devices.md

 If your behaviour or lack of respect for a device leads to the destruction of a device, tool or piece of office equipment, you should replace the device at your own cost or you will be reviewed for termination.
 Some examples may include:

-1. Using your device for non-Treefrog related activities (e.g. gaming, video rendering)
+1. Using your device for non-Treefrog related activities (e.g. gaming, video rendering).
-2. Sitting on your laptop in a car
+2. Sitting on your laptop in a car.
-3. Using your device in the rain
+3. Using your device in the rain.
-4. Knocking over a coffee onto your laptop
+4. Knocking over a coffee onto your laptop at home.

 However, should you have the dumb luck to destroy or damage a device unintentionally, Treefrog will replace it **once**.
 If you have a second mishap, a review of your respect of devices will be engaged.